 A medical doctor (MD) degree will not be accepted by itself as equivalent to a PhD award for the purposes of application to the Irish Research Council Laureate awards.
 In order to substantiate the equivalence of their overall training to a PhD, medical doctors need to provide certificates of both a medical doctor degree and a PhD or proof of an appointment that requires doctoral equivalency, e.g. post-doctoral fellowship and information on their research experience, including peer-reviewed publications.
-In these instances, the certified date of the medical doctor degree plus two years is the time reference for calculation of the eligibility time-window (i.e. 5-10 years past the medical doctor degree for Starting Laureates and 10-17 years past the medical doctor degree for Consolidators).
+In these instances, the certified date of the medical doctor degree plus two years is the time reference for calculation of the eligibility time-window (i.e. 17 years past the medical doctor degree for Advanced Laureate Awards).

-For medical doctors who have been awarded both an MD and a PhD, the date of the earliest degree that makes the applicant eligible takes precedence in the calculation of the eligibility time-window (3-8 years after PhD or 5-10 years past the medical doctor degree for Starters, and 8-15 years after PhD or 10-17 years past the medical doctor degree for Consolidators).
+For medical doctors who have been awarded both an MD and a PhD, the date of the earliest degree that makes the applicant eligible takes precedence in the calculation of the eligibility time-window (17 years past the medical doctor degree for Advanced Laureate Awards).